Soviet occupation of the Baltic states (1940): Red Army invades

 Molotov had accused the Baltic states of conspiracy against the Soviet Union and delivered an ultimatum to all Baltic countries for the establishment of Soviet-approved governments.
 Threatening invasion and accusing the three states of violating the original pacts as well as forming a conspiracy against the Soviet Union, Moscow presented ultimatums, demanding new concessions, which included the replacement of their governments and allowing an unlimited number of troops to enter the three countries.

 The Baltic governments had decided that, given their international isolation and the overwhelming Soviet forces on their borders and already on their territories, it was futile to actively resist and better to avoid bloodshed in an unwinnable war.
 The occupation of the Baltic states coincided with a communist coup d'état in each country, supported by the Soviet troops.

 On 15 June the USSR invaded Lithuania.
-The Soviet troops attacked the Latvian border guards at Masļenki before invading Latvia and Estonia on June 16.
+The Soviet troops attacked the Latvian border guards at Masļenki before invading Latvia and Estonia on 16 June.
 According to a Time magazine article published at the time of the invasions, in a matter of days around 500,000 Soviet Red Army troops occupied the three Baltic states – just one week before the Fall of France to Nazi Germany.
 The Soviet military forces far outnumbered the armies of each country.

 Most of the Estonian Defence Forces and the Estonian Defence League surrendered according to the orders of the Estonian Government and were disarmed by the Red Army.
 Only the Estonian Independent Signal Battalion stationed in Tallinn at Raua Street showed resistance to the Red Army and "People's Self-Defence" Communist militia, fighting the invading troops on 21 June 1940.
 As the Red Army brought in additional reinforcements supported by six armoured fighting vehicles, the battle lasted several hours until sundown.
 Finally the military resistance was ended with negotiations and the Independent Signal Battalion surrendered and was disarmed.
 There were two dead Estonian servicemen, Aleksei Männikus and Johannes Mandre, and several wounded on the Estonian side and about ten killed and more wounded on the Soviet side.
 The Soviet militia that participated in the battle was led by Nikolai Stepulov.

 Western reaction

-Estonia was the only of the three Baltic states that established a government in exile.
+Estonia was the only one of the three Baltic states that established a government in exile.
 It had legations in London and was the government recognized by the Western world during the Cold War.
 With the reestablishment of independence by the Soviet Republics leaving the USSR in 1990–1991, the government in exile was integrated into the new governing establishment.
+Latvia and Lithuania managed to preserve exile diplomatic services that had received emergency powers to represent the countries abroad, that worked as de facto governments-in-exile.